 Miami defeats Patriots in dramatic fashion, touchdown on final play

-MIAMI GARDENS, Fla.
-(AP) — The celebratory mob scene in the corner of the end zone broke out far from Ryan Tannehill, leaving him in the open field, running and screaming as he waved his arms.
-Since he couldn't find anyone to hug, he flopped to the grass on his back, the job done and the game won.

-"I collapsed — just the emotion of the whole thing," Tannehill said.
+With seven seconds left in the fourth quarter and 69 yards from defeat, the trailing Miami Dolphins scored a surprise 34-33 victory over the New England Patriot's at the Hard Rock stadium on Sunday thanks to the team's miracle "Boise" play, The Miami Herald reported.

-Sixteen seconds from defeat, Tannehill threw a short pass and then watched his teammates save the season with the "Drake Escape."
+Dolphins quarterback Ryan Tannehill threw a short pass and then watched his teammates save the season with the "Drake Escape."

-"They just made one more play than we did," Patriots coach Bill Belichick said.

-And what a play.
-The Patriots were on the verge of clinching their 10th consecutive AFC East title when the Dolphins lined up at their 31 after a kickoff return trailing 33-28.
+The Patriots had nearly clinched their 10th consecutive AFC East title when the Dolphins lined up at their 31 after a kickoff return trailing 33-28.

 "We had them right where we wanted," Tannehill said dryly.
 "Not really surprised with how things turned out."

-He threw a 14-yard pass to Kenny Stills, who lateraled to DeVante Parker, who quickly lateraled to Drake along the sideline.
+Tannehill threw a 14-yard pass to Kenny Stills, who lateraled to DeVante Parker, who quickly lateraled to Drake along the sideline.
 He cut toward the middle and found a seam, helped by a block from guard Ted Larsen at the 30.

 Drake beat two Patriots to the corner of the end zone — defensive back J.C.
 Jackson and tight end Rob Gronkowski, who was on the field as part of New England's prevent defense.